Annex V – QUERIES (Questions and Answers) on the interpretation of the Code of Practice

 In addition, Royal Decree 1416/1994 of 25 June 1994, which regulates the advertising of medicinal products for human use, also requires advertising to include the retail price, the reimbursement conditions of the National Health System (SNS in its Spanish acronym), where applicable, and, where possible, the estimated cost of the treatment.

-In cases where, following marketing authorisation, a resolution on financing and price is pending in the SNS, the promotion of a new medicine or a new indication does not constitute an infringement of the Code provided that the advertising aimed at persons authorised to prescribe or dispense medicines includes information on this circumstance.
+In cases where, following marketing authorisation, a resolution on financing and price is pending in the SNS, the promotion of a new medicine or a new indication does not constitute an infringement of the Code provided that the advertising aimed at persons authorised to prescribe or dispense medicines informs (i) that financing procedure is still pending and (ii) of the price reported as the notified price in the financing and pricing procedure.